Clevedon: Education

 Clevedon School is a secondary comprehensive school serving the town and surrounding rural areas, with some 1,200 pupils in years 7 to 11 (Lower School) and 12 to 13 (Upper School or sixth form).
-It has regained Language College status.

 There are six primaries: Mary Elton Primary School, St John the Evangelist of Bath and Wells Academy Trust Church of England School, All Saints C of E Primary School and St Nicholas's Chantry CEVC Primary School.

 Mary Elton (née Stewart of Castle Stewart), the second wife of the Reverend Sir Abraham Elton, endowed local schools in the 19th century: the Mary Elton Primary School in Holland Road, Clevedon, is named after her.

 St John's the Evangelist Primary School was formerly based on the current site of Clevedon Library.
 It moved to its current site on the Fosseway in 1991 and was opened by Anne, Princess Royal.

 Yeo Moor Primary School, opened on 19 April 2010, amalgamated infant and junior schools that shared the site.
 The footballer Jack Butland attended Yeo Moor School and Clevedon School.

 St Brandon's School was an independent boarding school until 1991 and a co-educational infant and junior school until 2004.

 A drama company, Take The Lead, from Clevedon School, has put on productions in the town.